SohamBera16/Time-series-analysis-and-forecasting-using-tunnel-traffic-data/README.md

 A moving average plot has been generated to see what kind of trend this series has.
 Since this series has daily observations, a window of 365 days has been chosen to smooth over any short-term changes within the year.
 To create a moving average, the rolling method has been used first to begin a windowed computation.
 It was followed by the mean method to compute the average over the window.
 As we can see, the trend of Tunnel Traffic appears to be about linear.

 ### 8. Results:
+After incorporating the lag features into the dataset, the predictions of the linear regression model for data that are outside the available dataset can be shown as follows -

 ### 9. Result Interpretation:
 The trend discovered by our LinearRegression model is almost identical to the moving average plot, which suggests that a linear trend was the right decision in this case.